AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: Input and output description

 \subsubsection{Modifications of the neutrino number and degeneracies}

-The program \texttt{alter\_neutrinos.x} computes the BBN abundances, errors and correlations in the standard cosmological model, but with a modified number of Standard Model neutrino species, number of additional neutrino species and possibly neutrino degeneracies $\xi_{\nu,i}$ (see Section \ref{subsec.add_neut}), taken as input arguments in the aforementioned order.
+The program \texttt{alter\_neutrinos.x} computes the BBN abundances, errors and correlations in the standard cosmological model, but with a modified number of Standard Model neutrino species, number of additional neutrino species and possibly three neutrino degeneracies $\xi_{\nu_i}$ (see Section \ref{subsec.add_neut}) as well as the optional integration method choice, taken as input arguments in respective order.
 Running the program with: \texttt{./alter\_neutrinos.x 3.046 0.1 0.1 0.1 0.1} returns: \texttt{

 Compatible with BBN constraints (conservative limits) Excluded by BBN constraints (chi2 including correlations) }